-For those looking for a more involved broth, you can easily adapt a variety of Asian soups into hot pot.
+For those up for a more involved broth, you can easily adapt a variety of Asian soups into hot pot.
 I like the following recipes:

 - Lady and Pups’ “Golden Foundation.”
 The stuff dreams are made of.
 A rich chicken- and pork-based stock that is delicious on its own or as a starting point for additional seasonings.

 - Lady and Pups Sichuan ma la hot pot involves a riot of spices and two days of prep.
 I’ve made this recipe for Christmas dinner.

 - Seonkyoung Longest’s galbitang is a clear Korean short rib soup that would do wonders as a hot pot base.

 - If you are a fan of miso soup, try this shiitake and miso broth from Tyler Florence.

 The hot pot experience is infinitely customizable — it can be as every day or as exotic as you want it to be.
 Ingredients fall into a few key categories: vegetables, meat and seafood, tofu products, noodles and dumplings, and the “weird.”
 I dive into each category in detail below.
 View this section as a shopping guide for your own hot pot party.

 Cabbage, leafy greens, and starchy vegetables — you’ve gotta have them all.
 Here’s where to start:

 - Cabbage: Napa cabbage, green cabbage, bok choy

 - Leafy greens: Tong ho (also known as edible chrysanthemum), spinach, water spinach